 - Crush injuries: Moving parts can cause crush injuries if they collide with a worker’s body.

-- Death: Moving parts can cause death if they come into contact with a worker’s body in a fatal way.
+- Death: Moving parts can cause death if they contact a worker’s body fatally.

 - Burns: Moving parts can cause burns if they come into contact with a worker’s skin.